 The respondent described that they were trying to hide in a dry river bed in-between farmlands.
 He recalls:

 “Suddenly, I saw a big flashlight coming from the south and the flashlight was pointing exactly where we were hiding.
 I started seeing men coming toward us.
 We didn’t try to move or make any sound but they were getting closer and closer.
 Then, men started screaming and telling us to come out.”

-After 20 minutes, an unmarked white Mercedes van arrived (identified by the respondent as pictured below – Image 5).
-The respondent and the other two men had to walk on an unpaved road to reach the van.
-One man, wearing a civilian t-shirt, camouflage pants, and a balaclava came out of the car and talked to the six men that apprehended the POM in Greek.
-The POM were then loaded into this van.
+After 20 minutes, the respondent saw an unmarked white Mercedes van arriving to the scene (identified by the respondent as pictured below – Image 1).
+The respondent described how he and the other two men had to walk on an unpaved road to reach the van.
+The respondent saw one man, wearing a civilian t-shirt, camouflage pants, and a balaclava coming out of the car and talked to the six men that apprehended the POM in Greek.
+Then, as reported, the POM were then loaded into this van.

-Upon request, the respondent identified the uniform as seen in Image 6 below.
+The respondent identified the uniform as seen in image 2 below.

 It was around 8/9 pm, as per the respondent’s recollection, when they were brought to a cell.
 The respondent described the cell as being 5 by 3 meters big.

 “The ground was dirty and there were four bunk beds with no mattresses.
 The walls looked old and there were several names written on them.
 There was a dirty smell inside that from the toilet.
 There were two empty cells and we were the first to get in there”.